industrial-edge/qr-code-scanner/docs/Implementation.md

 ## Publishing Code to Databus

-After the QR Code is scanned and read by the application it is published to the S7 Connector topic of the IE Databus.
+After the QR Code is scanned and read by the application it is published to the OPCUA Connector topic of the IE Databus.
 As the IE Databus is based on a MQTT Broker the python library **paho-mqtt** is used to publish values on the IE Databus.

 This library can be import by: **import paho.mqtt.client** **as** **mqtt**